10Komal17/CAT-MATERIALS-2025/README.md

 So I decided to change that.

-This repository is my small way of paying it forward — a curated collection of sectionals, mock tests, and prep materials from TIME, IMS, and 2IIM, all organized to make your preparation smoother and self-driven.
+This repository is my small way of paying it forward — a curated collection of sectionals, mock tests, and prep materials from various sources, all organized to make your preparation smoother and self-driven.

 Every file here carries hours of effort, frustration, and learning — not just mine, but the shared journey of thousands of CAT aspirants who’ve walked this path before us.